wbreeze/transmigration/docs/index.md

 1. Contact enough people to reassemble the passkey
 1. Let everyone else know you're across
 1. Initialize MacBook with iCloud account and passkey
+    * If iCloud restores the computer, all the better
 1. Change the iCloud password to something other than the passkey
 1. I use `umask 0002` at the top of my `.bash_profile` to enable write access to groups, by default, on new files.
 This allows me to share my HomeBrew installations across multiple users on the same machine.
 1. Install brew, git
 1. Clone this repository to get the scripts

-1. Install keepassx, amazon
+#1.
+Install keepassx, amazon
+1. Install keepassx
-1. Open the KPCloud file
+#1.
+Open the KPCloud file
-    * It contains the Amazon Glacier information
+    #* It contains the Amazon Glacier information
-1. Request the backup archives from Amazon Glacier
+#1.
+Request the backup archives from Amazon Glacier

 1. Install gpg
 1. Initialize the backup drive as an encrypted device
     * Store the recovery key in KeePass
-1. Retrieve backup archives from Amazon Glacier
+#1.
+Retrieve backup archives from Amazon Glacier
+1. Download the backup archives from iCloud
 1. Decompress and decrypt the backup archives to the backup drive
 1. Restore MacBook using rsync
 1. Initialize iPhone and iPad with iCloud account (new password)